cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseColVec Exp(SparseColVec x)
           SparseRowVec Exp(SparseRowVec x)
    Param:
-      | x:  A double-precision floating-point number representing the power to raise Euler's number (e) to.
+      | x:  A one-dimensional or two-dimensional array or double-precision floating-point number representing the power to raise Euler's number (e) to.
    Returns:
        The exponential of a number, i.e., e raised to the power x.
    Example: